-You may not require only students who are applying for federal student aid to pay the school to have their credential evaluated because that would amount to the school charging a fee to complete the FAFSA, which is prohibited under HEA 483(a)(6).
+You may not require only students who are applying for federal student aid to pay the school to have their credential evaluated because that would amount to the school charging a fee to complete the FAFSA form, which is prohibited under HEA 483(d)(3).
 In such cases, because the cost of evaluating a foreign credential is incurred as a charge of admission prior to enrollment in an eligible program, it cannot be included in students' cost of attendance (COA).

-You may accept self-certification that a student has completed a foreign high school (or equivalent) education if:
+You may accept self-certification that a student has completed a foreign high school (or equivalent) education if it is impossible for a refugee, asylee, or victim of human trafficking to obtain documentation of their completion of a secondary school education in a foreign country.

-- The student is selected for verification tracking groups V4 or V5 (see the Application and Verification Guide for more information), in which the student must provide proof of high school completion; and - It is impossible for a refugee, asylee, or victim of human trafficking to obtain documentation of their completion of a secondary school education in a foreign country. - In these cases, the applicant must: - Present their entry status documentation that demonstrates their current or prior status as a refugee, asylee, or victim of human trafficking who entered the U.S. after the age of 15; AND - Provide proof of their attempt to obtain documentation of their completion of a secondary school education in a foreign country, i.e. a copy of an e-mail or letter (including proof of mailing) (see item FHD-Q2/ A2 at www2.ed.gov/policy/highered/reg/hearulemaking/2009/hsdiploma.html).
+In this case, the applicant must

+- present their entry status documentation that demonstrates their current or prior status as a refugee, asylee, or victim of human trafficking who entered the U.S. after the age of 15; and - provide proof of their attempt to obtain documentation of their completion of a secondary school education in a foreign country, i.e. a copy of an e-mail or letter (including proof of mailing) (see item FHD-Q2/ A2 at www2.ed.gov/policy/highered/reg/hearulemaking/2009/hsdiploma.html).